Alfred Sisley: Biography

 The first of these occurred in 1874, after the first independent Impressionist exhibition.
 The result of a few months spent south-west of London was a series of nearly twenty paintings of the non-tidal Thames at East Molesey and below its Hampton Court Bridge where the south bank becomes Thames Ditton which was later described by art historian Kenneth Clark as "a perfect moment of Impressionism."

 Until 1880, Sisley lived and worked in the country west of Paris; then he and his family moved to a small village near Moret-sur-Loing, close to the forest of Fontainebleau, where the painters of the Barbizon school had worked earlier in the century.
 Here, as art historian Anne Poulet has said, "the gentle landscapes with their constantly changing atmosphere were perfectly attuned to his talents.
 Unlike Monet, he never sought the drama of the rampaging ocean or the brilliantly colored scenery of the Côte d'Azur."

 In 1881, Sisley made a second brief voyage to Great Britain.

 In 1897, Sisley and his partner visited Britain again, and were finally married in Wales at Cardiff Register Office on 5 August.
 They stayed at Penarth, where Sisley painted at least six oils of the sea and the cliffs.
 In mid-August they moved to the Osborne Hotel at Langland Bay on the Gower Peninsula, where he produced at least eleven oil paintings in and around Langland Bay and Rotherslade (then called Lady's Cove).
 They returned to France in October.
 This was Sisley's last voyage to his ancestral homeland.
 The National Museum Cardiff possesses two of his oil paintings of Penarth and Langland.

 The following year Sisley applied for French citizenship, but was refused.
 A second application was made and supported by a police report, but illness intervened, and Sisley remained a British national until his death.

 He died on 29 January 1899 of throat cancer in Moret-sur-Loing at the age of 59, a few months after the death of his wife.
-His body was buried with that of his wife at Moret-sur-Loing Cemetery.